 - Product development studies

-- Comparative analysis
+- Comparative antimicrobial analysis

 - Resistance trend investigations

-- Research and validation work
+- Research and development programmes

 - Performed using standardised validated methodologies